 It Starts With Barrels

 The first thing to know when you go to a cooperage is that barrels are raised, they aren’t built.
-Zoe, our guide hands us safety glasses, ear plugs, a reflective vest, and checks to make sure we all have on close toed shoes.
+Zoe, our guide hands us safety glasses, earplugs, a reflective vest, and checks to make sure we all have on close-toed shoes.
 These things are all required since we are walking around a live factory floor; something few people get to experience up close.
-Brown Foreman is the longest operating cooperage in the US and makes their own barrels for their lineup of brands.
+Brown Foreman is the longest operating cooperage in the US and makes its own barrels for its lineup of brands.

 As we walk into the factory, it hits you; the smell of oak.
 This could be one of the best smells on the planet, and certainly the best smelling factory that I’ve ever been in!
 Today they are raising barrels for Jack Daniels.

-For any bourbon lover, a cooperage tour is the place to start.
+For any bourbon lover, a cooperage tour is a place to start.
 It’s said that the most important ingredient in bourbon is the barrel.
-The flavor and color comes from the barrel’s toasting and charring process.
+The flavor and color come from the barrel’s toasting and charring process.
 And if you really want to geek out, there is a whole science to the char levels that is fascinating.